-Growth and instability in area, production and productivity of 4 major fruits in Navsari:
+Growth and instability in area, production and productivity of 4 major fruits in Navsari

 Trend of data on area, production and productivity of Banana, Mango, Sapota and Papaya is depicted in fig. 1-5.
-The compound growth rates and Coefficient of Variation of area, production and productivity of banana, mango, sapota and papaya in Navsari district of Gujarat for 11 years overall worked out and presented in table 1.
-The study reveals that, among the four major fruits, papaya shows the significant and highest growth rate for area (11.68 % per annum), Production (15.06 % per annum) and productivity (2.10 % per annum) which was followed by banana for area and production and sapota for Productivity during the study period.
-In fact productivity of land under banana has decreased by -0.33 % per annum which is statistically non significant.
+The compound growth rates and Coefficient of Variation of area, production and productivity of Banana, Mango, Sapota and Papaya in Navsari district of Gujarat for 11 years overall worked out and presented in table 1.
+The study reveals that, among the four major fruits, as per Pearson's correlation test, papaya shows the significant and highest growth rate for area (11.68 % per annum), production (15.06 % per annum) and productivity (2.10 % per annum) which was followed by Banana for area and production and Sapota for the productivity during the study period.
+In fact, productivity of land under banana has decreased by -0.33 % per annum.

-Studying only growth rates is not worth without measuring the instability because the growth rates explain only the rate of growth over the period while, instability i.e., coefficient of variation judges the real fluctuation in growth performance.
+Studying only growth rates is not worth without measuring the variability because the growth rates explain only the rate of growth over the period while, variability i.e., coefficient of variation judges the real fluctuation in growth performance.
 Highest degree of instability i.e., more than 70 % observed for the area and production of Banana, which was followed by papaya i.e. 63.40 % for area and 70.20% for production.
 Productivity of land under the all fruit crops showing more stable growth 24.01 % for mango, 17.19 % for sapota, 15.86 % for papaya and 5.35 % for banana.

 Table 1.
-Compound annual growth rate and coefficient of variation for banana, mango, sapota and papaya
+Compound annual growth rate (CAGR) and coefficient of variation for banana, mango, sapota and papaya